-4. General Policy Principles
+5. General Policy Principles

-- 4.1 The regulations outlined in this document apply to all research degrees awarded by NUI. (see Appendix 2) with the exception of NUI Higher Doctorate Degrees on Published Work, which are governed and administered separately. - 4.2 For the most part, the policy and procedures relating to the submission of research programmes for NUI Senate validation mirror those already in place for the submission and validation of taught degree programmes.
-However, there are important additional components and stipulations that are specific to research degrees, and these are set out in Sections 6 and 7. - 4.3 The defining feature of a research degree programme is the high volume and level of independent learning involved.
-For programmes leading to doctoral degrees in particular, it is expected that the original research will contribute to the development of new knowledge in a chosen academic discipline, chosen area of professional practice, or on an interdisciplinary basis. - 4.4 Institutions that offer programmes leading to NUI research degrees will be required to: - i.
-Demonstrate a culture of excellence in research, including research in the area of professional practice, aligned with their strategic objectives. - ii.
-Ensure the quality of postgraduate programmes of research and training meet the standards for the award of research degrees, at either masters or doctoral level. - iii.
-Manage a learning environment with a high-quality infrastructure to support postgraduate research students through expert and committed supervision and access to a wider research or professional practice community both nationally and internationally. - iv.
-Ensure that the quality of teaching personnel, research supervision and support is comparable to that in the constituent universities. - v.
-Ensure a robust quality assurance system is in place to underpin the provision.
+- 5.1 These regulations apply to all research degrees awarded by NUI (See Appendix 2) with the exception of NUI Degrees in Published Work which are governed and administered separately.4 - 5.2 For the most part, policy and procedures relating to the submission of research programmes for NUI Senate validation mirror those already in place for the submission and validation of taught degree programmes, however there are important additional components and stipulations that are specific to research degrees.
+These are set out in sections 6 and 7. - 5.3 The defining feature of a research degree programme is the high volume of learning and associated (ECTS) credit that is awarded for original research undertaken by the student.
+For programmes leading to doctoral degrees in particular, it is expected that the original research will contribute to the development of new knowledge in a chosen academic discipline or on an interdisciplinary basis. - 5.4 Recognised Colleges approved by Senate to offer programmes leading to NUI research degrees will be required to: - a) demonstrate a culture of excellence in research linked to their strategic objectives. - b) ensure the quality of postgraduate programmes of research and training meet the standards for the award of research degrees, at either masters or doctoral level. - c) manage a learning environment with a high-quality infrastructure to support postgraduate research students through expert and committed supervision and access to a wider research community both nationally and internationally.

-NUI (2021) Degrees on Published Work awarded by the National University of Ireland: Regulations, Criteria, Guidelines and Application Procedures.
+4 NUI (2018), Degrees on Published Work awarded by the National University of Ireland: Regulations, Criteria, Guidelines and Application Procedures